In This Article

 Mortgage platform vendors quote monthly fees, annual contracts, and per-user pricing.
 None of those numbers mean anything until you divide your total technology cost by the number of loans you close.
 That per-loan technology cost determines whether your platform investment improves or erodes your margin.

-At $11,800 per loan origination cost, technology typically represents 8-12% of the total.
-For a lender closing 200 loans per month, a 5% reduction in technology cost per loan saves roughly $118,000 annually.
+At $11,800 per loan origination cost, technology typically represents 8 to 12 percent of the total.
+For a lender closing 200 loans per month, a 5 percent reduction in technology cost per loan saves roughly $118,000 annually.
 That is not a theoretical calculation.
 It is the math behind every platform pricing decision.
+This connects closely to Modern Loan Origination Systems Redefining Mortgage Efficiency.

 The challenge: your loan volume fluctuates seasonally, with market conditions, and based on rate environment.
 A pricing model that works at 200 loans per month might crush your margins at 80 loans per month during a slow quarter.
 The right model absorbs volume swings without turning your technology into your biggest variable cost.